1934 Bentley 3 1/2 Litre3.5 Litre

 - Engine number

 - Fuel typePetrol

-The first new Bentley released under the Rolls-Royce umbrella was the 3 ½ Liter of 1933.
+The first new Bentley released under the Rolls-Royce umbrella was the 3 ½ Litre of 1933.
 While the Cricklewood-built cars from the W.O. period were highly focused, uncompromising machines for the sportsman, Rolls-Royce transformed Bentley into “The Silent Sports Car.”
 The sporting spirit of Bentley remained, now with greater comfort, refinement and importantly, broader appeal.
-In keeping with tradition, Derby Bentleys were shipped only as complete rolling chassis.
+In keeping with tradition, Derby Bentleys left the works only as complete rolling chassis.
 Dealers and individual buyers selected coachwork from a wide variety of builders, including the great English firms Vanden Plas, Park Ward, H.J.
 Mulliner, and Freestone & Webb among many others.
-The light, sturdy double-drop frame allowed for low-slung styling, allowing the finest coachbuilders of the era to grace the 3½ with the latest in streamlined designs, ranging from formal to sporting, conservative to flamboyant.
+The light, sturdy double-drop chassis allowed for low-slung styling, which inspired coachbuilders to grace the 3½ with the latest in streamlined designs, ranging from formal to sporting, conservative to flamboyant.
 Regardless of the coachwork, the Bentley 3 ½-litre proved to be Bentley’s saving grace, selling more than 1,100 units before the arrival of the replacement 4 ¼ in 1936.